Jyotirmoyee18/TTS_FineTuning_GenAI_Assignment/README.md

 # Run Inference:
 ```
-text = "Hello, how are you?" [your text input here]
+text = "I will use an API with OAuth and CUDA to train the LLM model on a GPU" [your text input here]
 input_features = processor(text, return_tensors="pt")
 audio = model.generate(input_features["input_ids"])
 ```